shanecoen/code-institute-portfolio-2/README.md

 * Large Call To Action Buttons

 These Call To Action Buttons can be found on each page.
 They are large in size and easily recognisible to the user that they are to be clicked and are used to easily navigate between different sections if desired.
-They are a quick way for the user to either begin the quiz or restart quiz and return to the homepage.
+They are a quick way for the user to either begin or restart quiz and return to the homepage.
 They are bright in colour and when hovered over they change background and font colour.

 <br>